Courses & Teaching

 First-time students in the Clinic are required to take a seminar in addition to their clinical work.
 These seminars cover a variety of substantive human rights topics as well as key practical skills such as fact-finding, media work, and negotiation.

-The Academic Program also offers human rights-related courses, including an LL.M concentration, various reading groups, and a seminar on the inter-American human rights system and doctrine.
+The Academic Program also offers human rights-related courses, including various reading groups and a seminar on the inter-American human rights system and doctrine.

-Advanced Skills Training for Human Rights Advocacy (Fall 2013)
+Advanced Skills Training in Human Rights Advocacy (Fall 2017)

 Armed Conflict and Humanitarian Protection (Fall 2013)